eclipse-kura/kura/README.md

 mvn -f kura/distrib/pom.xml clean install -DbuildAllContainers
 ```

+> [!NOTE]
-> *Note*: this build step requires 'docker' to be a executable command on your system.
-For Instance, if you are using podman please follow the [Emulating Docker Cli Guide](https://podman-desktop.io/docs/migrating-from-docker/emulating-docker-cli-with-podman) before running the command above.
+This build step requires 'docker' to be a executable command on your system.
+For Instance, if you are using Podman please follow the [Emulating Docker Cli Guide](https://podman-desktop.io/docs/migrating-from-docker/emulating-docker-cli-with-podman) before running the command above.

 After this command runs, images can be found in your preferred container engine image list.